Dominance and Submissiveness in Twins: The Pecking Order

 What Causes Dominance and Submissiveness in Twins?

-In the animal kingdom, it is often the physically small, sickly type that naturally becomes the submissive.
+In the animal kingdom, it is often the physically small, sickly type that naturally becomes submissive.
 It seems us humans are not much different:

 “Perinatal complications appear to be predictive of submissiveness” (Inter-twin Relationships and Mental Health)